 In creating the academy, the company has built a mock fuselage, so the cabin crews can practice in a realistic environment with the correct dimensions.

-To enhance this training, Megan explained that cabin servers, may spend some time flying in North America or in Europe giving them a broader view and more experience.
+To enhance this training, Megan explained that the 130 cabin servers, may spend some time flying in North America or in Europe giving them a broader view and more experience.
 But it’s not just the cabin servers who go to the academy, the staff at Flexjets private terminals also go to Farnborough for service training.

 Mike Silvestro, co-CEO of Flexjet explained that the aim is to create the experience of being in a high-end European restaurant and be able to delight and potentially surprise customers.
 The company has hired Francesco Vanerio from Villa dEste on Lake Como to emphasize the art of service in designing the in-flight experience.

 The cabin servers are standard on the Flexjet Global, Gulfstream 450, and Gulfstream 650 aircraft.
 In Europe they are also standard on the Praetor 600.

 Flexjet likes to say “You won't just be flown, you'll be moved” and their new Operations Center is certainly designed to cause a stir.